CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_kallisto.md

 ---

 ## Intro
 [Kallisto](https://pachterlab.github.io/kallisto/about) is a relatively new tool from Lior Pachter's lab at UC Berkeley and is described in [this 2016 Nature Biotechnology paper](http://CHMI-sops.github.io/papers/Kallisto.pdf).
+Kallisto and other tools like it (e.g. [Salmon](https://combine-lab.github.io/salmon/)) have revolutionized the analysis of RNAseq data by using extremely lightweight 'pseudomapping' that effectively allows analyses to be carried out on a standard laptop.
+If you are reluctant to try pseudomapping out of concern that it won't produce accurate quantifications of transcripts, [rest assured it will](https://www.nature.com/articles/s41467-017-00050-4).

 ## Installing Kallisto on a Mac OS